 For thermal comfort studies, the usual parameters of interest are the PMV (Predicted Mean Vote) and PPD (Predicted Percentage of Dissatisfied).
 The inputs for those parameters can be found on this page, and the calculated values should be within the following ranges:

 PMV is an index that aims to predict the mean value of votes of a group of occupants on a seven-point thermal sensation scale.
 Thermal equilibrium is obtained when an occupant’s internal heat production is the same as its heat loss.
 The heat balance of an individual can be influenced by levels of physical activity, clothing insulation, as well as the parameters of the thermal environment.
-For example, thermal sensation is generally perceived as better when occupants of a space have control over indoor temperature (i.e., natural ventilation through opening or closing windows), as it helps to alleviate high occupant thermal expectations on a mechanical ventilation system.
+For example, the thermal sensation is generally perceived as better when occupants have control over indoor temperature (i.e., natural ventilation through an opening or closing windows), as it helps to alleviate high occupant thermal expectations on a mechanical ventilation system.

-In order to comply with the standards, the PMV values should be within these ranges:
+To comply with the standards, the PMV values should be within these ranges:

 PPD essentially gives the percentage of people predicted to experience local discomfort.
 The main factors causing local discomfort are unwanted cooling or heating of an occupant’s body.
 Common contributing factors are draft, abnormally high vertical temperature differences between the ankles and head, or floor temperature.

-Both the PMV and PPD results show no compliance with the standards for the thermal comfort of this theater, so new measures regarding the ducting should be taken into account in order to improve them.
+Both the PMV and PPD results show no compliance with the standards for the thermal comfort of this theater, so new measures regarding the ducting should be taken into account to improve them.
 To learn more about these parameters, visit this blog post: What Is PMV?
 What Is PPD?
 The Basics of Thermal Comfort.

 Have a look at our post-processing guide to learn how to use the post-processor.